braid-org/braidjs/readme.md

 ### Faq

-Q. Can I still publish my project as a NPM package?
+Q. Wait... can a single repo support multiple NPM packages?

-  - A. Yeah.
-Just create a `package.json` in your project's root folder, and run `npm publish`.
+  - A. Yep!
+Just create a `package.json` in your project's root folder, and then run `npm publish` from it.